dotlang/language/Enhancements.md

 N - Let other classes have ability to act like `int`.
 Define storage, allocated using `$(32)` read and write. no. this makes things much more complex because we will need to add lots of other concepts and methods.

-N - What happens with this code? -> assignment, does nothing.
+N - What happens with this code?-> assignment, does nothing.
 ```
 MyData x = nil;
 x.var = 12;